Dancing in Water: Plot

-The death of the one-time coxswain of a Serbian rowing crew precipitates their reunion at her funeral.
+The death of the one-time coxswain of a Yugoslav rowing crew precipitates their reunion at her funeral.
 They called her 'Esther' in post-war Yugoslavia a generation ago, but they haven't seen her since her father forbade contact at that time, shortly after they helped her escape Yugoslavia to re-unite with him.
-Now that she is gone the way is clear for them to be together again and perhaps to see her child, whom they've never met.
+Now that she is gone, the way is clear for them to be together again and perhaps to see her child, whom they've never met.

 Flashbacks return us to those days where they forged enduring friendships against the backdrop of the struggle between Communist and American ideals in Tito's Yugoslavia.
 The "four" are fascinated by American music and styles, while their rival rowing team is led by a competitor for Esther's affections, a rising member in the Communist elite who bears tattoos of Stalin and Lenin on his wrists.

 Each of the four harbored a secret passion for Esther's inspiring beauty.
 The first modestly allows that he can't tell her what he feels.
 The next tempts her heart with poetry.
 Glenn then confesses his love in drunken confidence that he shrugs off as a joke.
 The last swaggers that it's obvious they are a couple and the rest will understand eventually.
 But Esther reminds each of them in turn that the five of them are "a four."
 Despite the shock when she finds herself with child by an outsider, they spirit her across the water to her father's protective embrace.
 Assuming their complicity in her fall from grace, he peremptorily strikes them from her life.